Universefei/podofomemo/doc/image.md

-	/*----- load image from external storage to memory pdf document -------------*/ /* construct a image in a document */
+	/*----- load image from external storage to memory pdf document -------------*/ /* construct a image in a document */ PoDoFo::PdfImage image( &document );
-	/* just a object in PDF file */
-	PoDoFo::PdfImage image( &document );
 	/* load a image per time frome external storage */ image.LoadFromFile( m_sImage.c_str() );

-	/*----- prepare page and painter to draw ------------------------------------*/ /* just a pointer, allocate a pointer */ PoDoFo::PdfPage* pPage;
+	/*----- prepare page and painter to draw ------------------------------------*/ PoDoFo::PdfPage* pPage;
 	/* create a page in this document, and specify the page size */ pPage = document.CreatePage( size ); /* allocate space and return a pointer */